EFI - Chemically-Guided Functional Profiling

 Important Notice

-The UniProtKB database used by the EFI tools is undergoing major reorganization starting with the 2025_04 release (https://www.uniprot.org/release-notes/forthcoming-changes).
-When the reorganization is fully implemented (2026_02 release, Spring 2026), the number of proteins in UniProtKB is expected to decrease from ~253M accessions in the current 2025_03 release to ~141M accessions in the 2026_02 release.
+The UniProtKB database used by the EFI tools is undergoing major reorganization starting with the just-released version 2025_04 (https://www.uniprot.org/help/refprot_only_changes).
+When the reorganization is fully implemented (2026_02 release, Spring 2026), the number of proteins in UniProtKB will decrease from ~253M accessions in the previous 2025_03 release to ~141M accessions in the 2026_02 release.

-In response to these changes, we are planning to provide the current 2025_03 release until the 2026_02 release is available.
+In response to these changes, we will provide the previous 2025_03 release until the 2026_02 release is available.

-More information about the changes is located here.
+More information about the reorganization is located here.

 EFI-CGFP Web Tool Overview